 1. Practice daily, even if only for a minute.

-3. Repeat the course some time in the next six to twelve months.
-(You’ll probably be surprised at how much easier it is, and how much you forgot!)
+4. Repeat the course some time in the next six to twelve months in order to consolidate and develop your learning.
+(You’ll probably be surprised at how much easier it is, and how much you forgot!).

-4. Look out for one of our Mindful Mini-Retreats, a full Sunday of meditation practice designed to enhance and develop your skills and to free you from dependence on external guidance.
+5. Look out for one of our Mindful Mini-Retreats, a full Sunday of meditation practice designed to enhance and develop your skills.

-5. Dive much deeper on one of our short retreats, held in March and November each year in the beautiful Yarra Valley.
+6. Dive much deeper on one of our retreats, held in March and November each year in the beautiful Yarra Valley.

 We can also provide meditation sessions, or meditation and mindfulness training at your workplace.

 Looking for study meditation further?
 Here are my top five books on the subject.